ministryofjustice/security-guidance/docs/passwords.md

 You should not try and use [obvious passwords](https://en.wikipedia.org/wiki/List_of_the_most_common_passwords).
 Attempts to do so will be blocked.

-Check for and block obvious passwords embedded within a password.
+Developers and administrators should configure systems to check for and block obvious passwords embedded within a password.
 For example, `MySecretPassword` is not a good password!
 Use password and hash lists from [SecLists](https://github.com/danielmiessler/SecLists/tree/master/Passwords) or [Have I Been Pwned](https://haveibeenpwned.com/Passwords), to help prevent bad passwords.

 ## Distributing passwords to users

 There are times when a system must send a password to a user.
 An example is when granting access to a service for the first time.
 To send a password to a user, the mechanism used must be secure.
 The protection should match the sensitivity of the information protected by password.

 Passwords created for a user should always be [single-use](#single-use-passwords).
 Use an out-of-band channel to send the password to the user.
 For example, send the password to the user's line manager who will give it to the user.

+For more information, see the [Password Storage and Management Guide](password-storage-and-management-guide.md).

 ## Single-use passwords